Fiat Duna

-The Fiat Duna (Type 155) is a small car produced by Fiat in Argentina and Brazil, where it was sold as Fiat Prêmio.
+The Fiat Duna (Type 155) is a small family car produced by Fiat in Argentina and Brazil, where it was sold as Fiat Prêmio.
 Launched in 1985 in Brazil, the Duna/Prêmio is based on the Brazilian Fiat Uno, but unlike the Uno, it was a two-door sedan.
 The range was expanded with a three-door estate in 1987 called the Fiat Elba (or Duna Weekend), a four-door sedan added in 1987 and a five-door estate in 1989.
 The car was sold mainly in South America.
 Production ended in 2000 and the Duna and Elba models were replaced by the Fiat Siena and the Fiat Palio Weekend.
-The Duna was the best-selling car in Argentina between the years 1990 and 1995.
+The Duna was the best-selling car in Argentina between 1990 and 1995.

 Brazil

 In Brazil, the Prêmio was presented in late 1985.
 In 1987, the Elba three-door estate model was released with a 1.5L engine to replace the old Fiat Panorama, based in the Fiat 147.
 In 1988 a four-door sedan was added and in 1989, the Elba estate with five doors.
 Fiat produced the Duna and Prêmio in the Brazilian factory of Betim from 1985 to 1995.
 The sedan and estate were sold in Italy as the Duna and Duna Weekend from 1987 to 1991.
 They continued to be sold in Italy until 1997, but with Innocenti badging.